tokenring-ai/blog/README.md

 - `tall`: 1024x1536
 - `wide`: 1536x1024

+**Returns:** JSON object with success status and image URL

-**Note:** This tool gets the active blog provider's image generation model, generates an image using the AI client, uploads the image to the provider's configured CDN, and updates the current post with the featured image.
+**Note:** This tool uses the `ImageGenerationService` to generate the image, uploads it to the active provider's configured `CDNService`, and updates the current post with the featured image.
+Requires both services to be available.

 ### Configuration